 Executive Summary:

 The EPDP Phase 2 team sent its first batch of questions to Bird & Bird on 29 August 2019.
 Bird & Bird answered this batch of questions in a series of three memos.
 Memo 1 was delivered on 9 September 2019.
-Memo 1 analyzed questions concerning the potential liability that contracted parties would face for the disclosure of personal data contained in nonpublic gTLD registration data through a standardized access model for access and disclosure (SSAD).
+Memo 1 analyzed the legal role of contracted parties in the proposed System for Standardized Access/Disclosure (SSAD), the sufficiency of the proposed safeguards, and the risk of liability to contracted parties for disclosure via the SSAD.
 The questions sent to Bird & Bird are included in the Annex to this document.

-To answer these questions, Bird & Bird considered whether the contracted parties would likely be considered controllers or processors for such processing and whether safeguards proposed in the question from the EPDP Phase 2 team would eliminate the possibility of contracted parties’ liability under the GDPR for their processing through a SSAD.

 In response to these questions, Bird & Bird noted the following with respect to controllership:

-Contracted parties will likely be presumed to be controllers in the SSAD since the registrants have traditionally reasonably expected contracted parties to be the controller for disclosure of their data to third parties.
-It would be difficult to show that contracted parties are only serving ICANN org’s interests, particularly in light of relevant judicial decisions that suggest a low threshold for controllership.
+Contracted parties are likely controllers in the SSAD since registrants have traditionally reasonably expected that contracted parties are the controller for disclosure of their data to third parties.
+It is difficult to show that contracted parties are only serving ICANN org’s interests, particularly in light of relevant judicial decisions that suggest a low threshold for controllership.

-If the EPDP Team wanted to recommend a policy under which contracted parties would likely be determined to be processors in a SSAD, some steps could be taken to support this policy goal.
-These steps could include “constant and careful” supervision by ICANN org “to ensure thorough compliance of the processor with instructions and terms of the contract” and efforts to change the instruct registrants that contracted parties are only acting on ICANN org’s behalf (e.g., ICANN org website materials, privacy notices, information in domain name registration process).
+If the EPDP Team wanted to recommend a policy under which contracted parties are processors in a SSAD, steps could be taken to support this policy goal.
+Contracted parties would need to have no substantial influence over key aspects of SSAD data processing, such as 'which data shall be processed?', 'for how long shall they be processed?', and 'who shall have access to the data?'
+There would also be a need for “constant and careful” supervision by ICANN org “to ensure thorough compliance of the processor with instructions and terms of the contract”, and efforts to instruct registrants that contracted parties are only acting on ICANN org’s behalf (e.g., ICANN org website materials, privacy notices, information in domain name registration process).

 However, the most likely outcome and starting position for supervisory authorities would be that contracted parties are controllers and likely joint controllers with ICANN org regarding disclosure of registration data through the SSAD.

-Bird & Bird noted the following with respect to SSAD safeguards:
+Bird & Bird noted the following with respect to SSAD safeguards and liability:

-Bird & Bird could not confirm that the criteria and safeguards described in the assumptions would make disclosure of data in a fully automated SSAD compliant.
+Given the number of jurisdictions involved, and the likely variety of requests that could be handled by the SSAD, Bird & Bird could not confirm that the criteria and safeguards described in the assumptions would make disclosure of data in a fully automated SSAD compliant.

-Bird & Bird suggested additional safeguards that the EPDP should consider related to (i) legal basis; (ii) individual rights; (iii) data transfer; and (iv) security.
+Bird & Bird suggested additional safeguards that the EPDP should consider related to (i) legal basis (and proportionality / data minimization); (ii) individual rights; (iii) international data transfer; and (iv) security.

 Under the GDPR, parties involved in the same processing are subject to liability to both individuals and supervisory authorities.
 Individual liability is joint and several, meaning each party involved in the processing is potentially liable for all damages to the data subject, with some differing standards for controllers vs. processors.
 Supervisory authorities may proceed against controllers or processors, and it is currently unclear whether joint and several liability applies when multiple parties involved in the same processing (i.e., enforcement action isn’t appropriate if others are responsible).